How to use the Nitrax Math Keyboard

 Menu explained:

-Math Mode ON/OFF adds the printed math layers while keeping normal typing unchanged.
+Math Mode ON/OFF enables the printed math layers while keeping normal typing unchanged.

-Start with Windows launches the app automatically at startup — so you never have to think about it again.
+Start with Windows launches the app automatically at startup.

 Help / Quick Guide opens this page.

-Quit closes the app completely (the tray icon disappears).
+Quit closes the app completely.
 To use math shortcuts again, launch the app.

 Runs locally